ZewenShen/hdp/PROGRESS.md

 ### Time complexity of Carr-Madan
 Let dimension be d.
 Then the complexity would be $O(N^d\log N)$, while the FDM complexity (assuming tridiagonal matrix) is $O(N^{2d})$.

+# 10.15
+Read "Multi-asset option pricing using a parallel Fourier-based technique (C. C. W. Leentvaar, C. W. Oosterlee)" multiple times, trying to implement it but failed.

+# 10.22
+Implemented Conv method for the 1d case based on "A fast and accurate FFT-based method for pricing early-exercise options under Levy processes (R. Lord et al).
+Derived the characteristic function for n-d GBM.
+In the process of extending the 1d case to the n-d case.